2023 Term Dates

 Mon 19 Oct - Wed 13 Dec (TBC)

 Otonga Road School is Zoned.
-However, we do have places available for ballot in Years 1 and 2 and 3.
+However, we do have places available for ballot in Years 2-6.
 Please contact the office.

 Enrolment forms to be completed:

 Cohort Entry at Otonga Road School

 We introduced cohort entry for our 5 years olds in 2018.